Rupak-Paul/CS6150-Questions/Week_10.md

 ## Input Format

-- The first line contains two integers `n` and `m` (1 ≤ `n`, `m` ≤ 1000), representing the number of rows and columns in the grid.
+- The first line contains two integers `n` and `m`, representing the number of rows and columns in the grid.

-- The next `n` lines each contain `m` characters, representing the grid layout.
-Each character in the grid can be one of the following:
+- The next `n` lines each contain `m` strings separated by spaces, representing the grid layout.
+Each strings in the grid can be one of the following:
   - `.`: an accessible area.

   - `#`: a blocked area.